openbullet/openbullet2-docs/docs/wordlists/general-info.md

 Inside the `UserData` folder of OpenBullet 2, you will find a file called `Environment.ini`.
 This file contains the specification of some core components of OpenBullet 2, such as *wordlist types*, *custom statuses* and *export formats*.

 #### Wordlist Type syntax
-Each wordlist type is defined with this syntax
+Each wordlist type is defined with this syntax:

 ```ini title="Environment.ini"
 [WORDLIST TYPE]